Title

 Republic Act No. 1435 increases specific taxes on manufactured oils and fuels to fund the construction, reconstruction, and improvement of highways and bridges in the Philippines, while also allowing for refunds and granting municipal authorities the power to levy additional taxes on these oils.

-The route or location of the new road must be approved by the Commissioner of Public Highways after determining that it can be part of an integral and articulated route within the Philippine Highway System as required by the Philippine Highway Act of 1953.
+No new road shall be constructed unless the route/location is approved by the Commissioner of Public Highways after determining that the road can be made part of an integral and articulated route in the Philippine Highway System, as required by Section 26 of the Philippine Highway Act of 1953.

 Analyze Cases Smarter, Faster